Oberyn Martell

-Oberyn Nymeros Martell, nicknamed the Red Viper, is a fictional character in the A Song of Ice and Fire series of epic fantasy novels by American author George R. R. Martin and its television adaptation, Game of Thrones, where he is portrayed by Chilean and American actor Pedro Pascal.
+Oberyn Nymeros Martell, nicknamed the Red Viper, is a fictional character in the A Song of Ice and Fire series of epic fantasy novels by American author George R. R. Martin and its television adaptation, Game of Thrones, in which he is portrayed by Pedro Pascal.

-Introduced in 2000's A Storm of Swords, Oberyn is the youngest brother of Doran and Elia Martell, from the desert kingdom of Dorne.
+Introduced in 2000's A Storm of Swords, Oberyn is the youngest brother of Doran and Elia Martell from the desert kingdom of Dorne.
 Unlike his sickly and pensive brother, Oberyn is notorious for both his dangerous and unpredictable nature and his affinity for poisons, for which he earned his nickname.
 He is subsequently sporadically mentioned in A Feast for Crows and A Dance with Dragons.
-Since his brother is sickly, he travels to King's Landing in order to claim the Dornish seat on the small council, as well as to seek vengeance for his sister Elia Martell's death at the hands of Ser Gregor Clegane, whom he suspects acted directly on orders from Tywin Lannister.
+As his brother is sickly, he travels to King's Landing in his place in order to claim the Dornish seat on the small council, as well as to seek vengeance for his sister Elia's death at the hands of Ser Gregor Clegane, whom he suspects acted directly on orders from Tywin Lannister.

 Character description

 Oberyn Martell is the younger brother of Prince Doran Martell, the ruler of the southern principality of Dorne.
 He is a hotheaded, forceful, and lustful man with a quick wit and a barbed tongue.
-He is a formidable fighter whose "legend was fearsome" and is nicknamed the "Red Viper" due to his preference for red clothing, as well as the rumor of his use of poisoned weapons in duels.
-Tywin Lannister described Oberyn as "always been half-mad"; Oberyn's brother Doran has described him as "ever the viper", "deadly, dangerous, unpredictable", and "no man dared tread on him", and Oberyn himself admitted being a "bloodthirsty man".
-Oberyn was also responsible for the crippling of Willas Tyrell, the heir of House Tyrell of Highgarden, during a joust, though Willas never blamed Oberyn for the accident and the two remained friends.
+He is a formidable fighter whose "legend was fearsome" and is nicknamed the "Red Viper" because of his preference for red clothing, as well as rumors of his use of poisoned weapons in duels.
+Tywin Lannister described Oberyn as having "always been half-mad"; Oberyn's brother, Doran, has described him as "ever the viper", "deadly, dangerous, unpredictable", and that "no man dared tread on him", and Oberyn himself admitted being a "bloodthirsty man".
+Oberyn was also responsible for the crippling of Willas Tyrell, the heir of House Tyrell of Highgarden, during a joust.
+However, Willas never blamed Oberyn for the accident, and the two remained friends.

-When Oberyn was no more than sixteen years old, he was found in bed with the paramour of old Lord Edgar Yronwood, who challenged Oberyn in a duel.
-The fight was only limited to drawing first blood and finished after both men took cuts, but Oberyn soon recovered while Lord Yronwood died of a festered wound, and it was rumored that Oberyn used a poisoned blade.
-In order to make peace with House Yronwood, Doran sent his own son Quentyn Martell to Yronwood as a ward and had Oberyn sent away to Oldtown and then overseas to Lys in temporary exile.
+When Oberyn was no more than sixteen years old, he was found in bed with the paramour of old Lord Edgar Yronwood, who challenged Oberyn to a duel.
+The fight was limited to drawing first blood and ended after both men took cuts, but Oberyn soon recovered while Lord Yronwood died of a festering wound, and it was rumored that Oberyn used a poisoned blade.
+To make peace with House Yronwood, Doran sent his son Quentyn Martell to Yronwood as a ward and sent Oberyn away to Oldtown, then overseas to Lys in temporary exile.
 Afterward, Oberyn traveled the world, served in the famous sellsword company Second Sons before founding a company of his own, and briefly studied poisons and dark arts as a novice at the Citadel, managing to obtain six links of the maester's chain before quitting due to boredom.
 He is bisexual and has eight illegitimate daughters, collectively known as the "Sand Snakes".
-He was very close to his older sister Elia and consequently seeks revenge upon Ser Gregor Clegane for her death.
+He was very close to his older sister, Elia, and consequently seeks revenge on Ser Gregor Clegane for her death.